Raising Young Cuckoos

 - Interpret the meaning of each coefficient from fitting the 1-way ANOVA linear model.
-[Hint: Show results from
+[Hint: Interpret each value under

 - Show how each degrees-of-freedom in the ANOVA table was calculated.
 Include the degrees-of-freedom that R does not show in the ANOVA table.
 [Note: Make sure to show the ANOVA table produced by